wagslane/blog/content/posts/gos-major-version-handling.md

 ### Why does this suck?

 * **It's hardly intuitive.** Newcomers to the Go ecosystem are going to have to learn this weird convention that's *almost completely* enforced by the toolchain.
-I found myself starting at my command line in confusion when trying to get to a next major version until I went and read through all the documentation.
+I found myself staring at my command line in confusion when trying to get to a next major version until I went and read through all the documentation.
 * **Users of packages aren't alerted about new major versions** Because the import path is completely different, when users type `go get -u`, expecting to get the latest version of a package, they won't even get a command-line warning that a new major version exists.
 I understand not auto-updating, but at least tell me that I'm behind the curve.
 * **For the client to update, it's not a simple path change in go.mod** Users actually need to `grep` through their codebase and change each import statement to point to the new major version, it's a terrible developer experience.
-* **It's overkill for small or internal packages.** I work on a team that maintains many microservices, and we have a couple packages that are internal to our org but are shared by various projects.
-Due to our size, we don't need any kind of backwards compatibility, we just update everything.
-It's quite annoying to have the overbearing rules when we simply don't care.
+* **It's overkill for small or internal packages.** I work on a team that maintains many microservices, and we have a couple of packages that are internal to our org but are shared by various projects.
+Due to our size, we don't need any kind of backward compatibility, we just update everything.
+It's quite annoying to have overbearing rules when we simply don't care.

 ## Some ideas for the way I wish it were

 * Simply remove the path requirement.
 Maintainers should be able to increment the major version via Git tags.
-* Update the `go get` command to continue not auto-updating major-versions, but to give a warning message that a new major version exists.
+* Update the `go get` command to continue not auto-updating major versions, but to give a warning message that a new major version exists.
 * Add an optional flag to `go get` to allow for updating major versions.

 This all comes down to a fundamental issue I have with the "import compatibility rule".